wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/business-continuity-disaster-recovery-azure-virtual-desktop/includes/2-identify-components-to-protect.md

 - Windows Server 2019.
 - Your own custom images stored in your own Azure storage account or the Shared Image Gallery.

 Master images don't directly affect a user's ability to connect to a session-host VM.
 However, they're critically important when you're setting up new session host capacity.
 So, when you create hosts, you must back them up and ensure that they're available.
 You need to make sure that the master image is available in the secondary region.
-We recommend that you configure your custom images to use the Shared Image Gallery.
+We recommend that you configure your custom images to use Shared Image Gallery.
 Doing so lets you share your custom VM images across regions.

 ## FSLogix